|Please, do not feed the trolls! (Photo credit: Wikipedia)|

 The best way for rational readers to deal with trolls is to ignore them.
 This deprives them of what they want most.
 But since many readers cannot resist engaging them, a comment policy is necessary.

-The following comment policy was adapted from Lifehacker, Making Light, and God is for Suckers!, with modifications over time to increase applicability to this blog and better reflect the changing nature of the problems encountered.
+The following comment policy was adapted from Lifehacker, Making Light, and God is for Suckers (Update: link no longer active), with modifications over time to increase applicability to this blog and better reflect the changing nature of the problems encountered.

 - Stay on topic (i.e., the post topic).